opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - Enhanced Ink recognition, when activated, allows to vectorize Full color images (such as TGA, TIF, PNG etc...) without antialiasing along the lines.
 An Heuristic is used to recognize lines and painted areas creating a PLI level where the lines are seen as ink and the painted areas as paint.

-- It is possible to select the images or the level frames that have to be converted directly in the xsheet.
+- It's possible to select the images or the level frames that have to be converted directly in the Xsheet/Timeline.

-When a conversion is performed a new level is created according to the selection you made, and exposed in the xsheet in the column next to that containing the source level: the new file has the same name of the starting one but has a PLI extension, and a “v” suffix, and is saved in the +drawings default folder.
+When a conversion is performed a new level is created according to the selection you made, and exposed in the Xsheet/Timeline in the column next to that containing the source level: the new file has the same name of the starting one but has a PLI extension, and a “v” suffix, and is saved in the +drawings default folder.

 .. note:: In case a PLI level with the same name already exists, the name of the new file will be followed by a progressive number.

 .. tip:: **To convert raster drawings into vectors:**

-    1. Select the images or the level frames to convert in the xsheet.
+    1. Select the images or the level frames to convert in the Xsheet/Timeline.

     2. Choose Level > Convert to Vectors.